-H1a: Percentage of faculty with Ph.D. qualifications has a positive correlation with publications per faculty publications a significant positive correlation with both publications per faculty (PU) and quality of publications (QU).
+H1b: Percentage of faculty with Ph.D. qualifications has a positive correlation with the quality of publications

+The results confirm both H1a and H1b.
+The percentage of faculty with Ph.D. qualification has a significant positive correlation with both publications per faculty (PU) and quality of publications (QU).

-H1b: Percentage of faculty with Ph.D. qualifications has a positive correlation with the quality of percentage of the faculty with Ph.D. in comparison to the correlation with the number of publications per faculty.
+However, there is a higher positive correlation with the quality of publications with the percentage of the faculty with Ph.D. in comparison to the correlation with the number of publications per faculty.
 This shows that while percentage of faculty with Ph.D. qualifications do increase the number of publications per faculty, it has an even more significant effect in increasing the quality of publications.